statengeneraal/laws-markdown/verdrag/verdrag/tussen/het/koninkrijk/der/nederlanden/en/eurojust/BWBV0001793/README.md

 4. In case of the insolvency of a person aged under 24 with respect to a claim arising out of gainful employment of that person, the immunity of the national member, the assistant, the Administrative Director or the member of the staff of whose family the person concerned is a member shall be waived for the purpose of settlement of the claim, in accordance with the provisions of Article 19 of the Seat Agreement.

 5. The employment referred to in paragraph 1 shall be in accordance with Netherlands legislation, including fiscal and social security legislation, unless any other international legal instrument provides otherwise.

+### Nr.
+I

+MINISTRY OF FOREIGN AFFAIRS The Hague, 1 August 2015 Treaties Division MINBUZA-2015.430714 The Ministry of Foreign Affairs of the Kingdom of the Netherlands presents its compliments to Eurojust and has the honour to draw its attention to the following matter.
+With reference to the meeting of 7 April 2015 and Eurojust’s request to find a solution to the situation concerning the official status of a Deputy National Member, the Ministry of Foreign Affairs proposes the following.
+Under the Host State Agreement between the Kingdom of the Netherlands and Eurojust of 15 March 2006 (*Trb.* 2006, 68), the provision of privileges and immunities to Eurojust, its staff and the representatives of its Member States is based on the Eurojust Decision of 2002.
+This Decision has been replaced by the Eurojust Decision of 2009, but an accompanying adjustment has not yet been made in the Host State Agreement.
+In the Eurojust Decision 2009, the position of deputy national member was introduced in addition to the already existing positions of national member and assistants seconded by Member States.
+This position is not included in the Host State Agreement.
+In view of the draft EU Regulation concerning Eurojust that is currently pending before European Parliament, which in all likelihood will require amendments to the Host State Agreement in the foreseeable future, it may not be opportune to consider amending the Agreement at present.
+To facilitate the proper functioning of the Organisation, and in view of the introduction of the position of deputy national member in the Eurojust Decision of 2009, the Ministry of Foreign Affairs hereby issues an interpretative declaration, as attached to this Note Verbale.
+It kindly invites Eurojust to reply with an identical interpretative declaration, in order to clarify that both parties to the Host State Agreement interpret the term “national member” in Article 11 of that Agreement as including a deputy national member.
+The Ministry of Foreign Affairs of the Kingdom of the Netherlands avails itself of this opportunity to assure Eurojust of its highest consideration. *EUROJUST* *The Hague*

+####Interpretative declaration

+The Kingdom of the Netherlands declares that it interprets the term *“national member”* in Article 11 of the Agreement as including to refer to a deputy national member pursuant to the creation of this position in Article 2 of the Council Decision 2009/426/JHA of 16 December 2008 on the strengthening of Eurojust and amending Decision 2002/187/JHA setting up Eurojust with a view to reinforcing the fight against serious crime.

+### Nr.
+II

+EUROJUST The Hague, 10 September 2015 Interpretative Declaration on Article 11 of the Agreement between the Kingdom of the Netherlands and Eurojust of 15 March 2006 Eurojust presents its compliments to the Ministry of Foreign Affairs of the Kingdom of the Netherlands and has the honour to inform him as follows.
+With reference to the Seat Agreement between the Kingdom of the Netherlands and Eurojust of 15 March 2006 (published at the Tractatenblad van het Koninkrijk der Nederlanden, Jaargang 2006 Nr: 68, hereinafter referred to as “Agreement”) and in particular Article 11 thereof Eurojust DECLARES that it interprets the term *“national member”* in Article 11 of the Agreement as including to refer to a deputy national member pursuant to the creation of this position in Article 2 of the Council Decision 2009/426/JHA of 16 December 2008 on the strengthening of Eurojust and amending Decision 2002/187/JHA setting up Eurojust with a view to reinforcing the fight against serious crime.
+Eurojust avails itself of this opportunity to renew to the Ministry of Foreign Affairs of the Kingdom of the Netherlands the assurances of its highest consideration.
+Yours sincerely, KLAUS U. RACKWITZ The Administrative Director *Ministry of Foreign Affairs* *Kingdom of the Netherlands* *The Hague*